Norton Seal Rural log home on a sunny day near an evergreen forest.

 Value and Location

 As with any home, the assessed value of your log cabin will affect the price of insurance.
-The location matters, as well, from the size of the property to the surrounding area.
-If your log home is built in an area prone to natural disasters.
+The size and location matters, as well.
+For example, if your log home is built in an area prone to natural disasters, it's riskier for insurers to protect.

 Most homeowners insurance policies will cover log homes the same as they would any other home, as long as they were built by an experienced contractor.
-A log home can be eligible for home insurance by being built in two ways: full log construction or half-log.
+A log home can be eligible for home insurance by being built in two ways; a full-log or half-log construction.
 Either type of home must meet certain criteria to be eligible for home insurance, so be sure to check with your insurance agent about your home’s style and construction to confirm its eligibility.

 Looking to insure your log cabin or home?
 We can help.
 Connect with your American Family Insurance agent to discuss your options for homeowners insurance for your log home.